Contextualized Messages Boost Graph Representations: Introduction

 \section{Introduction}

-Graph neural networks (GNNs) constitute a class of deep learning models designed to handle data that may be represented as graphs.
-These models are well-suited for node, edge, and graph property prediction tasks across various domains including social networks, molecular graphs, and biological networks, among others \cite{hamilton2017representation,hu2020open}.
-GNNs predominantly follow the message-passing scheme wherein each node aggregates the feature representations of its neighbors and combines them to create an updated node feature representation \cite{gilmer2017neural,xu2018representation}.
+Graph neural networks (GNNs) constitute a class of deep learning models designed to process data that may be represented as graphs.
+These models are well-suited for node, edge, and graph property prediction tasks across various domains, including social networks, molecular graphs, and biological networks, among others \citep{hu2020open,dwivedi2023benchmarking}.
+In the literature, GNNs predominantly follow the message-passing scheme wherein each node aggregates the feature representation of its neighbors and combines them to create an updated node feature representation \citep{gilmer2017neural,xu2018representation,xu2018powerful}.
 This allows the model to encapsulate both the network structure and the broader node contexts.
-Moreover, a graph readout function is employed to pool the individual node feature representations and create a representation for the entire graph \cite{li2015gated,murphy2019relational,xu2018powerful,ying2018hierarchical}.
+Moreover, a graph readout function is employed to pool the node feature representations of a graph and create an aggregated representation for the entire graph \citep{ying2018hierarchical,murphy2019relational,xu2018powerful}.

-Most GNNs may be modeled as message-passing neural networks (MPNNs) \cite{gilmer2017neural} where different architectures for aggregation and combination strategies give rise to different models.
-Some of the widely used models include the graph sample and aggregate (GraphSAGE) \cite{hamilton2017inductive}, graph attention network (GAT) \cite{brody2021attentive,velivckovic2017graph,wang2021egat}, and graph isomorphism network (GIN) \citep{hu2019strategies,xu2018powerful} which have gained popularity due to their simplicity and remarkable performance across various applications \cite{hsu2021fingat,hu2020open,jiang2022gatrust,kim2020understanding,liu2020graphsage}.
-Improvements of these models are also constantly being proposed to achieve state-of-the-art performance, albeit often at the expense of simplicity and interpretability \cite{bodnar2021weisfeiler,bouritsas2022improving,ishiguro2019graph,miao2022interpretable,sun2020adaptive,wang2019heterogeneous,ying2021transformers}.
+Among the classical GNNs in literature include the graph convolution network (GCN) \citep{kipf2016semi}, graph sample and aggregate (GraphSAGE) \citep{hamilton2017inductive}, graph attention network (GAT) \citep{velivckovic2017graph,brody2021attentive}, and graph isomorphism network (GIN) \citep{xu2018powerful} which largely fall under the message-passing neural network (MPNN) \citep{gilmer2017neural} framework.
+These models have gained popularity due to their simplicity and remarkable performance across various applications \citep{hu2020open,dwivedi2023benchmarking}.
+Improvements of these foundational models are also constantly proposed to achieve state-of-the-art performance \citep{wang2019heterogeneous,bodnar2021weisfeiler,bouritsas2022improving}.